-Photo top of page: The Garden office hidden by Fall foilage, photo from a Kodachrome taken by Martha Crone on Oct.
+Photo top of page: The Garden office hidden by Fall foliage, photo from a Kodachrome taken by Martha Crone on Oct.
 15, 1950.
 These Kodachromes were given to Friends of the Wild Flower Garden by Martha Crone's Estate.

 Garden Log - Native Plant Reserve, Glenwood Park, Minneapolis, MN by Eloise Butler